debrouwere/draughtsman/README.md

 This application is solely intended to facilitate front-end prototyping.
 Once you or your team moves on from sketching, forget about Draughtsman and use a proper dev environment.

-It's only about a 100 lines of code.
+It's only about a 200 lines of code.
 Take a look and adapt to your tastes.

 ## Installation

-Draughtsman can work as a web server or as a reverse proxy.
+Draughtsman can work as a standalone web server, a proxy or a reverse proxy.

 To use Draughtsman as a rudimentary web server (bypassing e.g. Apache entirely), simply start up the app by opening up a terminal and execute `draughtsman /my/basepath`.
 Surf to http://0.0.0.0:3400/ for a directory listing and take it from there.

+You can also use Draughtsman as a proxy: it'll process any file formats it knows about, and forward any other requests, like for PHP files, to a proper web server of your choosing.
+To use Draughtsman as a proxy, ----------------

 To use Draughtsman as a reverse proxy, you'll need to configure your main web server.
 For Apache, a configuration like this should work: